bitbof/browser-bug-demos/README.md

-A collection of demonstrations of bugs in certain browsers.
+A collection of demonstrations of bugs in certain browsers that tend to affect drawing web apps.
 Status should be fairly up-to-date.

 Visit here for easy viewing of demos: [bitbof.github.io/browser-bug-demos](https://bitbof.github.io/browser-bug-demos/)